Reboxed/Open3/README.md

 If you want or for help, join our [Discord](https://discord.gg/xsBn7D9n6K).

+## Important for Cloneathon judges
-### For the judges: I added the following within the additional 24 hour period for updating our submission
+### I added the following feature within the additional 24 hour period given to update our submissions.

-1. Web Search.
-If you want to judge without it then pull the commit [`559d501`](https://github.com/Reboxed/Open3/tree/559d50181aacf4a8ec0cad8f6655b84bdf7c27aa) instead.
+**Web Search:** If you want to judge without it then pull the commit [`559d501`](https://github.com/Reboxed/Open3/tree/559d50181aacf4a8ec0cad8f6655b84bdf7c27aa) instead.

 <img width="927" alt="image" src="https://github.com/user-attachments/assets/8648aa1e-8a39-46e9-b64d-617ce81d1258" />

-Idk if I misunderstood it but if I did then I at least got you guys covered (I would've probably added web search either way, I loved working on this project).
+> _I might've misunderstood that but if I did then I at least got you guys covered (I would've probably added web search either way, I loved working on this project)._

+### Additionally,

-> 2. I made a small follow-up contribution which is of course not allowed, but I had no choice due to me having to deploy it.
+I made a small follow-up contribution which is of course not allowed, but I had no choice due to me having to deploy it.
 However, please consider pulling commit [`8fbd00f`](https://github.com/Reboxed/Open3/commit/8fbd00f92be7504f43bcbdc408ac517deb05a880), as that one was the last commit made within the 24-hour submission window.
 The only commit after that period was related to the web deployment and does not impact local builds or core functionality.

 ## Features